vonderwoman/Machine-Learning-/README.md

 Unsupervised Learning

 In unsupervised learning, as you might guess, the training data is unlabeled.The system tries to learn without a teacher.
+Also we can say unspervised learning is the essence of AI in a way it works without humans interventions.

 Here are some of the most important unsupervised learning algorithms